clemenko/dc18_supply_chain/readme.md

 ## <a name="task9"></a>Task 9: Automate with Jenkins
 In order to automate we need to deploy Jenkins.
 If you want I can point you to a few Docker Compose yamls.
 OR we have the easy way.
-The easy, aka script, deploys Jenkins as a `docker stack deploy`.
+The easy, aka script, deploys Jenkins quickly.

 ### <a name="task9.1"></a>Task 9.1: Deploy Jenkins